 - Precision: Laser cutting delivers extremely high precision, reaching tolerances of +/-0.005″, depending on the speed of the laser.
 Waterjet cutting typically holds a tolerance of +/- 0.03″.

-- Tooling: Fiber laser cutting maintains a low tooling cost, since the gasses used to produce the laser and the components are inexpensive.
+- Costs: In terms of laser vs. waterjet cost, laser cutting is a more economical option as it can cut parts faster.
 Waterjet cutting is comparatively expensive, requiring many components to run properly, including a high-pressure pump, abrasive materials and cutting heads.

-In the end, each of these material fabrication methods has its own advantages and disadvantages to understand as you select your preferred method.
-If you need assistance deciding between custom laser cutting vs custom waterjet cutting, Laserfab can help!
+In the end, each of these metal fabrication methods has its own advantages and disadvantages to understand as you select your preferred method.
+If you need assistance deciding between custom laser cutting vs. custom waterjet cutting, Laserfab can help!

 Contact Laserfab for Dependable Laser Cutting and Waterjet Cutting

 Laserfab has an extensive, experienced background in offering metal laser cutting services for a variety of industries and can help your business choose between a laser cutter vs. waterjet cutting for your next big project.